Sam Farber

 Samuel Farber (November 16, 1924 – June 16, 2013) was an American industrial designer and businessman.

 Farber and his son, John Farber, co-founded OXO, a manufacturer of kitchen utensils and housewares.
 Farber is credited with revolutionizing the kitchen utensil industry by developing and introducing a line of utensils with plastic-coated black handles through OXO.
 While more expensive than traditional utensils, the new soft, black handled utensils proved to be a success with consumers.

 Early life

-Sam Farber was born on November 16, 1924, in New York City, though he was raised in nearby Yonkers, New York.
-His father, Louis Farber, established Farber Brothers, which sold serving ware.
+Sam Farber was born on November 16, 1924, in New York City, though he was raised in nearby Yonkers, New York, the son of Rose (née Winograd) and Louis Farber.
+His father founded the Sheffield Silver Company and Farber Brothers, which sold serving ware; and served as the president of the Jewish Community Center of Yonkers.
+He had one brother, Israel Farber.
 His uncle, Simon Farber, founded Farberware, which manufactures kitchen appliances and cookware.

 Farber served in North Africa and Turkey during World War II as a member of the Army Air Forces.
 He received a bachelor's degree in economics from Harvard University in 1946.